This week, wheelchair-bound paraplegic, Shaun Gash, shares his incredible plans to climb Kilimanjaro.

 Shaun Gash and his accomplishments

 For example, last year I completed two 10km marine obstacle courses, both designed by Born Survivor and situated in the beautiful Lowther Castle in Penrith and Capesthorne Hall in Cheshire respectively.
-This year, I have another planned in April and a Gelt Gladiators in May (which will be the first for any wheelchair competitor).

 I am also undertaking a sky dive in June with 30 other friends and family to help raise money for another charity, The Neuro Foundation.
 This is separate to the obstacle courses but with the same motivation to help others.
 The challenge will be filmed by the BBC Songs of Praise programme where they will have the whole programme based around what we are doing.